Updated:

 6. Affordable Without Cutting Corners

-Parents often feel stuck between overpriced private tutors and bargain services that don’t deliver.
+Let's be real, parents often feel stuck between overpriced private tutors and bargain services that don’t deliver.
 Ruvimo strikes the middle ground: top-quality tutors, reasonable rates, and packages that actually make sense for family budgets.

 7. Real Results, Real Confidence